How Long Should You Wash Your Hands?

 How long should you wash your hands for?

-The Centers for Disease Control and Prevention (CDC) recommends scrubbing your hands for at least 20 seconds.
+The CDC recommends scrubbing your hands for at least 20 seconds.
 An easy trick?
 Sing the “Happy Birthday” song in your head twice.
 That’s about enough time to make sure germs are gone.

 Make sure you cover: